HE-Arc/WafflePancake-Studios/README.md

 Run the `ShiyWaffle/manage.py` with the following command : `python manage.py runserver`.

 # Delpoyement with NginX
-For further deployment on production server, see (this link)[http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html].
+For further deployment on production server, see [this link](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).

 # Project's must-have
 The project will implement the following features :